Sp1riting/A-Level-Coursework/Stuff to be done soon.md

 - Add fast bankruptcies

 UI Things:
+- Hide appropriate game tokens beforehand.
 - Make mortgaging and houses work
-- Play tokens moving around the game board
+- wait a second after chance card is landed on
 - when landing on properties, the buttons are not hidden after rolling a double.

 - Clean up mortgage, houses and trade indicators by putting them into the gameValues class
+- Eventually remove the chance symbol from the background image